craig-m/crgm_net/README.md

 ```

-## deploy virtual machine
+## setup virtual machine

-To create a new linode:
+To deploy a new linode (using the details above):

 ```
 vagrant@stretch:/vagrant$ ./create_linode.sh create
 ```

-To rebuild an existing linode:
+To rebuild the existing linode:

 ```
 vagrant@stretch:/vagrant$ ./create_linode.sh recreate